merchise/kaircs/docs/source/index.rst

       uint8 metadata_size;
       # The size of the metadata excluding this byte.
 Currently this
-      # is 1 + 8 bytes.
+      # is 1 + 8 + 1 bytes.

       uint64 size_of_the_blob;
+      bool dirty;
   }

-The maximum size of the first chunk is thus 1 MB plus 9 bytes.
+The maximum size of the first chunk is thus 1 MB plus the size of the metadata (10 bytes).
 Other chunks are just data and the size of the chunk is the size of the data.

 To write a blob you need the name and the size.
 To read a blob you just need the name.